-Board Committees
+> Board Committees

 The Board also relies on, and has delegated certain aspects of its oversight responsibility to, its committees to assist the Board with its overall risk assessment and risk management responsibilities.
-Each committee reviews and assesses with management risk-related matters within the scope of its responsibilities and reports regularly to the Board on such risk-related matters.
-For example: the Audit Committee oversees our guidelines and policies with respect to risk assessment and risk management, as well as our financial reporting and regulatory compliance risk exposures and the steps management has taken to monitor and control such exposures; the Risk Committee oversees our principal business and operational risks, and our other material risks and exposures, and the actions, activities and initiatives we undertake to mitigate such risks and exposures; the Nominating/ Corporate Governance Committee oversees risks relating to our corporate governance matters and legislative affairs and activities and matters related thereto; the Compensation Committee oversees the extent to which risks arising from our compensation policies and practices are reasonably likely to have a material adverse effect on us; and the Reserves and Health, Safety and Environmental Committee oversees the independent reserves engineers' identification of issues and business risks and exposures, and our health, safety and environmental policies, practices and procedures and management's assessments of high risk areas with respect thereto.
+With senior management, each committee reviews and assesses risk-related matters within the scope of its responsibilities and reports regularly to the Board on those risk-related matters.
+For example, the Audit Committee oversees our guidelines and policies with respect to risk assessment and risk management, as well as our financial reporting, cybersecurity and regulatory compliance risk exposures and the steps management has taken to monitor and control such exposures.
+The Nominating/Corporate Governance Committee oversees risks relating to our corporate governance matters and legislative affairs and activities and related matters.
+The Compensation Committee oversees the extent to which risks arising from our compensation policies and practices are reasonably likely to have a material adverse effect on us.
+The Sustainability Committee oversees our health, safety, climate change, environmental, social and community policies, practices and procedures and management's assessments of high risk areas.